buananetpbun/VB6.0-Siemens-GSM-CellPhone-With-Full-AT-Command/readme.md

-Avaco - [New !
-Access Siemens GSM CellPhone With Full AT+Command]
+Access Siemens GSM CellPhone With Full AT+Command - VISUAL BASIC 6.0

 This is a full AT+Command for access Siemens GSM CellPhone. before run this program you must have a Com port serial cabel for Siemens.